nkrzv/nkrzv.github.io/_posts/2020-02-17-the-renegade-ch07.md

 “Are you coming back?” he said and poured us another shot.

 “Don’t know.
 I want the rainbow jersey.
 Then I’m gone.
-What if I don’t qualify for the worlds?
+What if I don’t qualify for the world’s?
 Then what?
 Should I defect in Germany?”

 He left the room for a minute and came back with a pile of tubulars bound in industrial wrapping paper.

 “One hundred,” he said, nodding at the pile with his head.
 “A stash I prepared for you when I heard you made the national team.
 Take it to Germany, make some money before you go to France, and then run.
 You need that gold medal.”

-Ruble a worthless paper outside the USSR, Soviet tubulars was the currency we traded in.
+Ruble a worthless paper outside the USSR, Soviet tubulars were the currency we traded in.
 The math behind this socialism-induced business was simple.
 The street price of our tubulars in the Soviet Union was four rubles.
 The US dollar fetched about the same on the black market.
 One tubular, one US dollar.
 You spend two hundred rubles on fifty tubulars and sell them to Italians or Germans for ten bucks each.
 Same quality stuff in Western Europe costs twice as much.

 Once you’ve got your foreign cash, you bring it home and sell it on the black market for under four rubles per dollar.
 The five hundred bucks you brought back from a race is close to two thousand rubles now.
 My parents made four hundred rubles a month together.
 I could make two grand from a single race in Europe if I brought fifty tubulars across the border and sold them.

 Flying out of the country didn’t worry me as much as coming back did.
 Losing two hundred rubles’ worth of tubulars if customs confiscated them was business.
-Bringing the dollars in a was not.
+Bringing the dollars in was not.
 Owning, buying, selling, or smuggling foreign currency in or out of the USSR was a criminal offense with a jail term longer than I cared to know.
-What you do, you learn from a been there teammate about the seat tube.
+What you do, you learn from a been-there teammate about the seat tube.

 I learned about the seat tube’s smuggling properties when I wondered aloud what’s the safest way to get a wad of cash through customs.

 “Roll it, rubber-band it, and drop it into a seat tube.
 They never check the bikes.
 Luggage, yes.
 They’ll search you if you look worried.
 Bikes — never.”

 I qualified for the world championship and we flew to France.
 The Los Angeles Games the Soviet Union and the Eastern Bloc boycotted had ended days before.
 Our championship was the first event after the Games where Soviet and American athletes met.
 The country’s leadership, the national team’s boss told us, doesn’t want to see Americans win.
-Not even one race.
+At least not a team time trial.

 The organizers put us in the same hotel with the Yanks.
 We come from a training ride one morning and see them in stars and stripes track suits unpacking bikes from a bus.

-The time trial equipment they pull out of their bike bags looks like aliens built it.
+The time trial equipment they pull out of their bike bags looked like aliens built it.
 Frames with aero-shaped tubes.
 Small front wheels with tall rims and rear disc wheels.
 Aero helmets the size of a bomb.
 What was even more strange is our coach chatting to the American one.
 We pass them by on our bikes and they speak Russian.

-“Eddie Borysewicz, an old friend,” our coach says at the lunch table.
+“Eddie Borysewicz, an old friend,” our coach said at the lunch table.
 “Defected to the United States from Poland years ago.
 Used to coach the Polish national junior team, works with the Americans now.
 Says his boys are on fire and you’ll be lucky if they won’t catch you.
 They’re last to start, remember?
 You go two minutes before them.”

 We chuckled at the idea of another team catching us.
 Dreamers.